danwley/danley/content/publications/diverse-and-amortised-counterfactuals/index.md

 #slides: example
 ---

-To interpret uncertainty estimates, we extend recent work that generates multiple Counterfactual Latent Uncertainty Explanations (𝛿-CLUEs), by applying additional constraints for diversity in the optimisation objective (∇-CLUE).
+To interpret uncertainty estimates, we extend recent work that generates multiple Counterfactual Latent Uncertainty Explanations (𝛿-CLUE), by applying additional constraints for diversity in the optimisation objective (∇-CLUE).
 We then propose a distinct method for discovering GLobal AMortised CLUEs (GLAM-CLUE) which learns mappings of arbitrary complexity between groups of uncertain and certain groups in a computationally efficient manner.

 Appeared as a workshop paper at ICML 2021 (Algorithmic Recourse | Explainable AI | Socially Responsible ML | Uncertainty in Deep Learning).